This post may contain affiliate links. Please read our disclosure policy.

 - 2-3 large carrots chopped

 - 3 15-ounces canned white beans drained and rinsed

 - 2 cups baby spinach

 - In a large pot or saucepan, heat olive over medium high heat.
-Add onions and garlic; cook until onions are translucent, and garlic is fragrant, about 2-3 minutes, while stirring regularly.
-Add in the carrots, celery, thyme, oregano, salt and pepper, and cook for an additional 2-3 minutes.
+Add onions and cook until onions are translucent, about 3-5 minutes.
+Add the garlic, carrots, celery, thyme, oregano, salt and pepper, and cook for an additional 2-3 minutes.

 - Add vegetable broth and beans, bring to a boil, reduce heat and simmer for 15 minutes to combine all of the flavors together.

 - Stir in the spinach and continue to simmer until the spinach wilts, about 2 minutes

 - Remove from heat, sprinkle fresh parsley and grated parmesan cheese, if desired, and serve immediately.

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.